Mordants for Natural Dyes – What You Need to Know

 Myths about Mordants

-As with just about everything, there are some common myths that surround using mordants.
+As with just about everything, some common myths surround using mordants.
 Here are the most common that I know about and whether they hold any truth.

 Are you ready for a little myth-busting?